annegentle/docs-how-to-contribute/docbook-to-rst/docbook-rst-conversion.rst

     .. note::

-    Fixing RST tables manually is time-consuming.
     If your document contains nested RST markup inside of tables, the effort of manual clean-up increases significantly.
-It's better to remove all nested markup in Docbook, prior to script conversion.
+It's better to remove all nested markup in Docbook before running the conversion script.

 #.
 Remove markup in tables wherever possible.

+    Sphinx handles markup in tables erratically at best.
+Manually repairing tables in RST is laborious and time-consuming.

+    Some examples of how markup in tables breaks through conversion:

-    Sphinx may not process markup correctly when broken across table rows.
+        * Sphinx may not parse markup correctly when marked-up text breaks across table rows.

-    When text with inline markup breaks across lines, Sphinx parses the markup erratically.
-For example, Sphinx inserts a space between characters broken across lines, and may publish inline markup without parsing it.
+        * Sphinx inserts a space between characters broken across table rows.

+        * Sphinx may publish inline markup in tables without parsing it.

+        * Sphinx does not parse cross references that break across table rows.

+    Removing markup in tables prior to conversion reduces effort.

 Convert your docs
 ~~~~~~~~~~~~~~~~~